 If an application is denied due to failure to attend the interview, the applicant will be notified in writing that the application has been withdrawn from the waiting list.
-Instructions to re-apply when the waiting list opens, will-may be provided.
+Instructions to re-apply when the waiting list opens, may be provided.
 There is no opportunity for an informal review when an applicant is withdrawn for failing to attend an interview.
-The applicant will also be offered an opportunity to request an informal review (see Error!
-Hyperlink reference not valid.).